weaviate/weaviate-io/developers/weaviate/tutorials/import.md

 ## Overview

-You have already seen how to import data into Weaviate.
-So in this section, we will dig a little bit further into its details.
+In this section, we will explore data import, including details of the batch import process.
 We will discuss points such as how are vectors imported, what a batch import is, how to manage errors, and some advice on optimization.

 ## Prerequisites

+We recommend you complete the [Quickstart tutorial](../quickstart/index.md) first.

-At this point, you should have:
+Before you start this tutorial, you should follow the steps in the tutorials to have:

 - An instance of Weaviate running (e.g. on the [Weaviate Cloud Service](https://console.weaviate.io)),
 - An API key for your preferred inference API, such as OpenAI, Cohere, or Hugging Face,
 - Installed your preferred Weaviate client library, and
 - Set up a `Question` class in your schema.

-Download the dataset below to your working directory if you haven't yet, as we will use it again here.
+    - You can follow the Quickstart guide, or the [schema tutorial](./schema.md) to construct the Question class if you have not already.

+We will use the below dataset.
+We suggest that you download it to your working directory.

 <p>
   <DownloadButton link="https://raw.githubusercontent.com/weaviate/weaviate-examples/main/jeopardy_small_dataset/jeopardy_tiny.json">Download jeopardy_tiny.json</DownloadButton>